evshary/cheat-sheet/Linux/filesystem.md

 # Disk

-* List all available disk (No matter filesystem exists or not)
+* List all available disk (No matter disk is mount or not)
   - `lsblk`
 * Clear disk
   - `dd if=/dev/zero of=/dev/sda bs=1M status=progress`